overview

 History

-There are several accounts of gay Puerto Rican men talking about the importance of Orchard Beach as a safe haven when they otherwise didn’t feel comfortable being openly gay in public or when with their family.
+There are several accounts of gay Puerto Rican men talking about the importance of Orchard Beach as a safe haven when they otherwise did not feel comfortable being openly gay in public or when with their families.
 Bronx resident Ed García Conde on his website Welcome 2 The Bronx mentions that Hunter Island, a rocky section on the northern end of Orchard Beach, was typically a gathering place for sex.
 (The island itself had been separate from the beach until the 1930s, when then-NYC Parks Commissioner Robert Moses had them connected via infill.)

 NOTE: Names above in bold indicate LGBT people.